-UNITS; CAPITAL CONTRIBUTIONS; CREATIONS AND ISSUANCE OF UNITS
+UNITS; CAPITAL CONTRIBUTIONS; ISSUANCE OF UNITS

 SECTION 3.1 General.
 The Sponsor shall have the power and authority, without Unitholder approval, to issue Units from time to time as it deems necessary or desirable.
-The number of Units authorized shall be unlimited, and the Units so authorized may be represented in part by fractional Units, calculated to one one-hundred-millionth of one Bitcoin.
+The number of Units authorized shall be unlimited, and the Units so authorized may be represented in part by fractional Units, calculated to one ten-billionth of one DOT.
 From time to time, the Sponsor may divide or combine the Units into a greater or lesser number without thereby changing the proportionate beneficial interests.
-The Sponsor may issue Units in exchange for contributions of Bitcoin or cash (or for no consideration if pursuant to a Unit dividend or split-up), all without action or approval of the Unitholders.
+The Sponsor may issue Units in exchange for contributions of DOT or cash (or for no consideration if pursuant to a Unit dividend or split-up), all without action or approval of the Unitholders.
 All Units when so issued on the terms determined by the Sponsor shall be fully paid and non-assessable.
 Every Unitholder, by virtue of having purchased or otherwise acquired a Unit, shall be deemed to have expressly consented and agreed to be bound by the terms of this Trust Agreement.

-SECTION 3.2 Offer of Units; Procedures for Creation.
+SECTION 3.2 Offer of Units; Procedures for Issuance.